sshklifov/debug/README.md

 GDB's default printing is pretty messy.
 You can now optionally expand fields (via `<CR>`) so the output is not so cluttered.
 This has also a responsiveness advantage since less fields are evaluated.

-Fear not, pretty printing is supported as well.
+Pretty printing is supported as well.
 It runs independently of the python based pretty printer and **does not** require python as a dependency.
-This is almost always the case when remote debugging.
-There are registered printers for `std::vector`, `std::string` and `std::optional`.
+This is on purpose due to remote targets not having python in majorty of cases.
+There are registered printers for `std::vector`, `std::string`, `std::optional` etc.

 #### Command completion

 On an empty command line, pressing `<Tab>` will trigger completion with all the typed commands so far.
 This makes retyping commands more pleasant.

-Pressing `<Tab>` with something on the command line will suggest command completions.
+Pressing `<Tab>` on an empty command line will open completion with past executed commands.

 #### Starting